ColorfulPockets/SkeleType/README.md

 A Fewest Moves skeleton typing assistant.

+To use:

+1. Download the repository
+2. Open the dist folder
-Mac users: Download the whole repository.
-In the dist folder, run SkeleType.app
+Mac users: run SkeleType.app

-Windows users: download the .exe file
+Windows users: run SkeleType.exe

 For info on how to use SkeleType, click "about" in the app.